keybase/slackbot/systemd/README.md

 ### Instructions for getting the Keybase buildbot running on Linux

 TODO: I should script this.
 Unfortunately there are "systemctl --user" issues that make this difficult.
+Can I get around this by manually setting `DBUS_SESSION_BUS_ADDRESS` after the `enable-linger` call?

 - Create an account called "keybasebuild": `sudo useradd -m keybasebuild`